Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing/testing.md

 5. Easily and safely log in and out so that I can access my personal account information in a secure way.
     - On the top right corner, user has access to a log in and sign in page and can easily log out.
     - Once signed in user can view and update their personal details
+    - User can see their orders history
-    - Also user has access to a  personalized user profile to review their orders amd reviews (reviews = future implementation)
+    - User has an easy access to shop more products from their profile

 * Filter and search
 6. Filter the list of available products in a personalized way so that I can have a list of product suggestions that matches my needs